wilsonte-umich/mdi-suite-template/pipelines/README.md

 The 'suiteName' and 'version' components of the pipeline declaration are optional, however, including suiteName can improve clarity and ensure that you are always using the tool you intend.
 If provided, the version designation should be either:
-- a release tag of the form 'v0.0.0'
+- a suite release tag of the form 'v0.0.0'
 - 'latest', to use the most recent release tag [the default]
 - 'pre-release', to use the development code at the tip of the main branch
 - for developers, the name of a code branch in the git repository